cdap-guides/cdap-timeseries-guide/README.md

 Sensors report in from the network by sending event records containing the following fields:

--   road\_segment\_id: LONG - unique identifier for the road segment
+-   road\_segment\_id: LONG; unique identifier for the road segment
--   timestamp: "YYYY-MM-DD hh:mm:ss" formatted timestamp
+-   timestamp: "YYYY-MM-DD hh:mm:ss" formatted
 -   event\_type:
-    -   VEHICLE - indicates a count of vehicles passing the sensor since the last report
+    -   VEHICLE: indicates a count of vehicles passing the sensor since the last report
-    -   ACCIDENT - indicates a count of traffic accidents since the last report
+    -   ACCIDENT: indicates a count of traffic accidents since the last report
 -   count: INT